 Thus we wrote this article on how to stockpile water for long term water storage, to help you get a better grasp of this theme.
 Stay with us to learn the basics of survival water storage, how much water is needed per person, how to stock it, and keep it fresh when all hell breaks loose.

 Why Do I Need to Stockpile Water?

 This is a simple question with an even simpler answer, it’s like asking why do I need water.
 Every person can survive up to 100 hours without water.
 This is to survive, not fully function, and in hotter climates, these numbers go down.

-This is why knowing how to stockpile water or purify it, is one of the basics in preparing for disaster.
+This is why knowing how to stockpile water or purify it, is one of the basics in preparing for a SHTF scenario.
 If you run out of water, you can develop dehydration, become weak and lethargic, and no one wants that in a survival setting.

 We are here to help you learn how to stockpile water, keep these risks at a minimum, and thrive after the disaster.

 Here is the big question!
 For us, prepping is a way of life, and we understand it is for you too.

 Therefore, we prepared a short list of things you need to consider when it comes to your emergency water supply.
 We want to make this easily accessible to both beginners and masters of the trade, so here is a checklist of methods for long term water storage.

 - Make sure your water is pure – It doesn’t matter where it comes from, we have tricks on how to purify it in this article.